mufid/tools/README.md

 **General Ops Stuff:**

+- Capistrano for simple stuff
+- Conemu for terminal in Windows
 - tmux with custom script for internet radio
-- Chef for deployment
-- Capistrano for simple stuff
 - Travis and CodeShip for CI/CD.
 I use that to deploy my blog automatically, too.
 - VirtualBox with always-latest XFCE

 ## Etc

 - Bitcoin Core for wallet
-- Dropbox, Google Drive, OneDrive, iCloud Drive for cloud storage.
 - Hygrometer and Thermometer for noticing current RH and temperature.
 - Mirascreen for projecting from iPhone
 - KeePass for password management
 - Raspberry PI for stuff
+- ShareX for screenshot and simple screenrecording
 - Veracrypt for file encryption
 - Webcam for stuff
-- Yeelight for automated lighting

 ## Film & Video

+- Blue Yeti for video conference & voice over
 - [DIY Fig Rig](https://www.youtube.com/watch?v=qT72hoYxESI&t=189s)
-- Tripod
 - Lightstand
 - Redhead
+- Tripod

 ## Notetaking